travelsauro

 “Resistant and compact”

-If your luggage is inspected by TSA agents, the lock will let you know.
+Compared to the previous Tarris TSA, this lock feels a bit more robust and secure.
+Both models include a search alert.
+If TSA agents inspect your luggage, the lock will let you know.
 There is a red indicator under the steel shackle that will illuminate if somebody opens it.
 You can use it on a backpack, laptop bag, briefcase and many other items.

 FORGE 2 PACK